BitSeq/bitseq.github.io/howto/index.md

 * Stage 1 for expression estimation; and
 * Stage 2 for differential expression estimation (optional).

-These 1st stage is explained in detail below.
+The 1st stage is explained in detail below.
 In case that differential expression analysis is also required see [BitSeq stage 2](http://bitseq.github.io/howto/stage2).

 ## Stage 1: